OceanLabs/InstagramPhotoPicker-Android/README.md

-# iOS Instagram Image Picker
+# Android Instagram Image Picker

 A Instagram image picker providing a simple UI for a user to pick photos from their Instagram account.